Jbleezy/BO1-Reimagined/README.md

 ### Director
 * Always drops Wunderwaffe regardless of whether or not you have completed the sidequest
 * Upgraded assault rifles no longer deal extra damage to the Director
-* Max health is now 250,000 no matter how many players are in the match
+* No longer gains additional health for each additional player
 * No longer affected by explosive damage scaling
 * Only slows down players close to him when shot at while calm
 * Fixed a bug that caused shotgun damage on the Director to only count one pellet of damage per shot